Bookclubbers without boundaries in Nelson, New Zealand

 Posted on October 12, 2008 by thefreerangebookclub

-Nearing her 100th birthday, Roseanne McNulty faces an uncertain future, as the Roscommon Regional Mental hospital where she’s spent the best part of her adult life prepares for closure.
+Nearing her 100th birthday, Roseanne McNulty faces an uncertain future, as the Roscommon Regional Mental hospital, where she’s spent the best part of her adult life, prepares for closure.

 It is very difficult to be a hero without an audience, although, in a sense, we are each the hero of a peculiar, half-ruined film called our life.

-♥ “Irish conflict usually doesn’t hold my attention, but the centenarian, Roseanne McNulty, in The Secret Scripture steals the limelight and helps build the poignant tale about loss and broken promises.
-Her voice is both compounding and personable at the same time, revealing much in her story fragments.
-Barry’s style is beautiful and highly sensory, a story where every word counts.” – Rachel
+Irish conflict usually doesn’t hold either Suzy or Rachel’s attention, but the centenarian, Roseanne McNulty, in The Secret Scripture stole the limelight here and helped build the poignant tale about loss and broken promises.
+Rachel found her voice both compounding and personable, revealing much in her story fragments.
+Suzy wondered what additional layers could have been added to truely convey the female experience at the heart of this story.

 —–